Luciano-Bercini/Code-Snip/README.md

 # Code-Snip
-A repo for the Tec Web project.
+Main repo for the Tec Web project.